 Minimum Age: 16 years

-Conditions: Housing is at the Trinity Retreat Center which includes a fully-equipped kitchenette and showers.
-Groups bring sleeping bags and prepare their own food.
+Conditions: Housing includes a fully-equipped kitchenette and showers.
+Groups need to bring sleeping bags and prepare their own food.

 Old First Reformed UCC welcomes groups for urban-immersion-learning experiences in the city of Philadelphia.